mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 - **Customization:** A new styling tool was an important step in the right direction for more customizability.
   We recognize that there are still many more opportunities to improve the experience of customizing MUI components.
 - **Design quality:** Design continues to be the main driving aspect that guides a decision towards a given component library.
-  A growing number of developers are moving away from MUI because of Material Design being the only design direction provided out-of-the-box, and that’s a huge warning sign for us to explore other roads.
+  A growing number of developers are moving away from MUI because of Material Design being the only design direction provided out-of-the-box, and that's a huge warning sign for us to explore other roads.
 - **Breaking changes:** The need for fewer breaking changes does highlight one very positive point: numerous applications depend on MUI as their component library of choice.
   To continue supporting your products, we'll look for ways to minimize the number of breaking changes in future updates.
-  We’ll also continue exploring automation tools to ease the pain of any breaking changes that do come up.
+  We'll also continue exploring automation tools to ease the pain of any breaking changes that do come up.
 - **Commercial vs.
   MIT balance:** MUI will always be an OSS project first and foremost, but we are getting a lot of positive feedback from our paid products and support services, which tells us that we're heading in the right direction.
   We are rapidly expanding our team to better address the needs of all of our users, and we look forward to making both our MIT-licensed and commercial offerings even more robust and compelling.
 If you want to understand more about our view of the MIT/open-source balance, check our [Stewardship page](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd).